 The side-by-side display below illustrates the physical size and weight of the Canon T5i and the Fujifilm XP130.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the T5i is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (41 percent) than the Canon T5i.
+It is noteworthy in this context that the XP130 is splash and dust-proof, while the T5i does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the T5i is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the T5i and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the T5i gets 440 shots out of its LP-E8 battery, while the XP130 can take 240 images on a single charge of its NP-45S power pack.
 The power pack in the XP130 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.